 That disgusting looking lip sore or lip blister around your lips or on the corner of lips can be symptoms of canker sore, fever blister, cold sore or angular cheilitis.
 The symptoms of these diseases are although similar their causes and treatment are different.
 Angular cheilitis vs cold sore; let’s inspect them closely.

 Symptoms and diagnosis of cold sore.

-A cold sore (also known as Herpes Simplex Type 1 or fever blister) is characterised as a group of blisters or more commonly single fluid filled blister.
+A cold sore (also known as Herpes Simplex Type 1 or fever blister) is characterized as a group of blisters or more commonly single fluid-filled blister.
 The disease is contagious and can often lead to genital Herpes or Herpes Simplex Type 2.
 Cold sores or herpes mouth sores on lips is not only difficult to get rid of but also have the chances of reoccurring time to time.
 Moreover, the patient has to be very responsible and careful so that the virus doesn’t get transmitted to other people.

 Causes of cold sore

 Individual that has suffered from cold sore on and off for many years dread the stinging and burning sensation that is normally felt long before its appearance.
 An affliction is also seen on the corner of lips or mouth.
 The usual symptoms are appearance of multiple or single blister on the lips.
 These can also manifest as sores on the sides of your mouth.
 Symptoms like sores on the roof of mouth is not associated with cold sore and can be caused by change in prescription drug.

 Usually, people who already has prior experience knows from its initial symptoms that he/she is going to suffer another outbreak of the disease.
 However, if it’s your first time or you are uncertain, go for laboratory tests like virus culture, DNA and PCR to diagnose the virus.